forderud/WindowsCmdUnicode/README.md

-Unicode console and command-line processing on Windows
+Unicode console and command-line processing on Windows.

+Small command-line tool for testing of the folllowing:
+* Pass unicode characters as command-line arguments.
+* Print unicode characters to the console.

 |         Issue             |       Workaround       |
 |---------------------------|------------------------|